lazoft/docfind/README.md

 *If you are using Windows CLI/Powershell then don't type the `source` command*

 **Installing packages:**
+Since now you are in a virtual environment it is not necessary to use pip3 or python3(which doesn't have any other python installation).
+Instead pip and python can be used without issue.

 The packages are written in the `requirements.txt` file.
 To install them all at once type the following command:
 ```
 pip install -r requirements.txt
 ```
-Run the command again if you to ensure all packages installed properly.
+Run the command again to ensure all packages installed properly.
 This should set you up to run the project on localhost.

 ### Running on localhost/browser
 To check any errors, you must run `manage.py`.
 ```
 python manage.py check
 ```
 It may or may not give some warnings.
-If doesn't show any errors/tracebacks run the project using:
+Warnings won't stop the project from running.
+Unless it doesn't show any errors/tracebacks, run the project using:
 ```
 python manage.py runserver
 ```
-now go to `localhost` or `127.0.0.1:8000/` to check whether it ran properly or not.
+Now go to `localhost` or `127.0.0.1:8000/` to check whether it ran properly or not.

 **That's it.
 You are ready to go for development.**